dnErf/hrext06-myCruddyApp/README.md

 - [ ] Hosting it on repl.it (html,css, js)

 ### Next Sprints
-> (^) donotes that it can be expanded or add some feature on top of it
+> (^) donotes that it can be expanded / add some feature on top of it / to be done later on

 > Story Points [ ActualPoints / EstimatedPoints ]